When students are in distress, early intervention can make a big difference in outcomes.

 Thank you for sharing information that will allow us to connect students with the resources they need.

-Academic Alert System
+Early Academic Referral System

 The Early Academic Referral System (EARS) program is designed to allow faculty and staff to refer undergraduate and pharmacy professional student to university resources for academic support.
 Early intervention is key to student success.
 Faculty are encouraged to utilize the referral system at the first signs of academic struggle.
 An advisor will make sure the student is able to connect with tutoring, advising, or the appropriate support system to help them get back on track.
 The goal is to get the student back in your class, engaged in the content, and equipped to finish the semester well.
 Examples of instances in which an academic referral may be appropriate include: